polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

       content:Foo bar
 ```

-**Notice** - Due to an API flaw in MimeKit, and how it looks up private PGP key during parsing end decrypting of MIME messages,
+**Notice** - Due to an API flaw in MimeKit, and how it looks up private PGP keys during parsing end decrypting
-the project does not support _decrypting_ of messages yet.
-Once MimeKit implements alternative PGP key storages, or at least
+of MIME messages, the project does not support _decrypting_ of messages yet.
+Once MimeKit implements alternative
-hooks to supply your own custom storage, not tied to Gnu Privacy Guard, we might reconsider and support decrypting of MIME
+PGP key storages, or at least hooks to supply your own custom storage, not tied to Gnu Privacy Guard, we might
-messages.
+reconsider and support decrypting of MIME messages.

-## Importing PGP keys
+## Importing public and private PGP keys

-Notice, these slots expects a PGP key bundle, either private or public, and will unwrap each public and private key found in the bundle,
+Notice, these slots expects a PGP key bundle, either private or public, and will unwrap each public and private
-and invoke your **[.lambda]** callback once for each key found in the bundle.
-This callback will be given the fingerprint, ID, ids, etc
+key found in the bundle, and invoke your **[.lambda]** callback once for each key found in the bundle.
+This
-for each key in your bundle.
+callback will be given the fingerprint, ID, ids, etc for each key in your bundle.
 Usage is something as follows.

 ```
 pgp.keys.public.import:@"-----BEGIN PGP PUBLIC KEY BLOCK----- ..... etc"